Chriscbr/blog/_posts/2023-06-27-rust-crate-into-javascript-library.md

 Hi there - my name's Chris.
 I'm an avid software engineer that enjoys building things.

-In this post, I'll walk through how I created an [npm] package that re-exports the APIs of a Rust crate for use in JavaScript in a little over an hour.
+In this post, I'll walk through how you can create an [npm] package that re-exports the APIs of a Rust crate for use in JavaScript.
 For demonstration I'll use a Apache-2.0 / MIT licensed crate named [annotate-snippets], which provides an API for pretty-printing error diagnostics like the one shown below - though the technique can be applied to any crate.

 Here's an example the final library being used, and the formatted diagnostic it prints out: